open-gluck/.github/profile/README.md

 ## What info does the Home screen show?
 What's with the round circle around the blood glucose, and why do some points show as crosses?

 The blood glucose graph shows historic data as a straight line.
-More recent data is shown as crossed: this let you see at first sight how your CGM is currently trending.
-Typically, this data will get corrected, as most readers use to apply a *smoothing* algorithm to even out short spikes and other reading errors.
+The most recent data is shown as *crossed*: this let you see at first sight how your CGM is currently trending.
+Typically, this data is less reliable, and will get corrected as your sensor collects more data: most readers use to apply a *smoothing* algorithm to even out short spikes and other reading errors.

 The last historic data is shown with a trend arrow, that has the same slope as the graph.